 On completion of the course successful delegates will receive a St John Ambulance Cymru certificate, valid for 1 year.

-When it comes to selecting an airway management and oxygen therapy training provider, St John Ambulance Cymru is the gold-standard in Wales.
-In the UK, St John Ambulance is one of the voluntary aid societies (VAS), and recognised by the Health & Safety Executive (HSE) as standard setters for first aid training in accordance with the Health and Safety (First Aid) regulations 1981.
-We don't require external accreditation through an Awarding Organisation.
+When it comes to selecting an airway management and oxygen therapy training provider, St John Ambulance Cymru is the gold standard in Wales.
+In the UK, St John Ambulance is one of the voluntary aid societies (VAS) recognised by the Health and Safety Executive (HSE) as standard setters for first aid training, in accordance with the Health and Safety (First Aid) Regulations 1981.
+We do not require external accreditation through an awarding organisation.

 We regularly hold Airway Management & Oxygen Therapy training across Wales.
 Use our course finder below or alternatively contact our Commercial Training team by phone or email.